elishaadamu/AlejoPrietoDavalos/_posts/2024-01-15-geocoverage-circles.md

 ---
 author: alejo_prieto_davalos
 title: GeoCoverage with Circles [private]
-date: 2023-01-15 12:00:00 +0000
+date: 2024-01-15 12:00:00 +0000
 categories: [GeoSpatial]
 tags: [geopandas, matplotlib]
 image:
   path: /media/projects/geocoverage_circles/argentina_circles.png
   height: 100
   width: 100
 summary: Geospatial coverage of the polygon of any country in the world with circles.
+Then information is obtained from Google Places for each one.
 language: Python
 ---